Q: How will I be contacted with my login and password information?

 Q: What does DMV do with the information reported to IDS?

 A: Motorist status information, such as assessment completion, treatment recommendation and treatment discharge statuses are transmitted to DMV and posted to the motorist’s internal license file for view by DMV staff authorized to process the motorist’s application for relicensing.
-Similarly, statuses reported by DDP, such as assessment referral, program completion or drop will be transmitted to DMV for their use in triggering the necessary changes in the motorist’s conditional license status or relicensing eligibility status.
+Similarly, statuses reported by IDP, such as assessment referral, program completion or drop will be transmitted to DMV for their use in triggering the necessary changes in the motorist’s conditional license status or relicensing eligibility status.

 Q: When should I start using the system?

 A: All OASAS Approved Clinical Screening and Assessment Providers for Impaired Driving Offenders are required to report details of clinical services for current and new impaired driving clients to IDS.